Understanding The Eczema And Immune System Connection

 Is an herb very popular in Traditional Chinese Medicine for its immune-supportive properties and adaptogenic properties?

 Adaptogens help people adapt to stress by modulating the HPA axis, a hormone network within the body.
 Astragalus is especially appropriate for people with eczema for its immune benefits but also because decreasing stress can help prevent skin eruptions.

 Astragalus has also been shown to decrease the recurrence of asthma in children, improving another condition of immune hyper-reactivity.

 2. Burdock root (Arctium lappa)

 Contains inulin, a phytochemical that activates a different pathway in the immune system called the alternate complement pathway.

 This mechanism has been shown to be underutilized in persons with atopic dermatitis (eczema).
 Alternate complement pathway function is needed for killing bacteria, a problem especially important for eczema sufferers, as 90% will have the bacteria Staphylococcus aureus living on their skin.

 Unfortunately, secondary infection of Staph aureus is not uncommon in eczema lesions.

 It is also an herb that supports liver health and detoxification which can reduce internal immune stimuli such as heavy metals or solvents.
-Reducing body burden of toxins can decrease immune reactivity and subsequently reduce eczema eruptions.
+Reducing the body’s burden of toxins can decrease immune reactivity and subsequently reduce eczema eruptions.

-Dandelion root also contains potent antioxidant function, neutralizing harmful free radicals.
+Dandelion root also contains potent antioxidant functions, neutralizing harmful free radicals.